anushka025/-Sentiment-Analysis-of-E-health-Trends-/README.md

 **Pipeline Components:**
 The pipeline includes the following key components:

-Tweet Extraction: We extract tweets from Twitter's API using specified hashtags.
+1.Tweet Extraction: We extract tweets from Twitter's API using specified hashtags.
 The code for this data scraping process is provided in this repository.

-Data Preprocessing: The extracted data undergoes preprocessing, which includes text cleaning, tokenization, and removing stopwords.
+2.Data Preprocessing: The extracted data undergoes preprocessing, which includes text cleaning, tokenization, and removing stopwords.
 This step ensures the data is ready for analysis.

-Data Visualization: We use data visualization techniques to create informative plots and charts that provide insights into the sentiment and trends in the E-Health data.
+3.Data Visualization: We use data visualization techniques to create informative plots and charts that provide insights into the sentiment and trends in the E-Health data.

-Classification/Tagging: Tweets are classified or tagged using two popular sentiment analysis classifiers: textblob and Vader.
+4.Classification/Tagging: Tweets are classified or tagged using two popular sentiment analysis classifiers: textblob and Vader.
 This step helps categorize tweets as positive, negative, or neutral.

-Machine Learning: You have the option to train machine learning algorithms on the labeled data to improve sentiment classification.
+5.Machine Learning: You have the option to train machine learning algorithms on the labeled data to improve sentiment classification.
 Feel free to explore different ML models to enhance accuracy.

 N-grams Analysis: Analyze the data using N-grams, which can reveal important phrases and combinations of words that contribute to the sentiment of the tweets.